paketo-buildpacks/nodejs/rfcs/0001-buildpacks-architecture.md

 ## Summary

-This document describes what implementation cnbs must exist, what their function should be and how they should appear in the meta cnb order.
+This document describes what implementation CNB must exist, what their function should be and how they should appear in the meta CNB order.

 ## Motivation

 It looks like in the current state of the world, we have:

-- a [node-engine](github.com/paketo-buildpacks/node-engine) cnb that provides
+- a [node-engine](github.com/paketo-buildpacks/node-engine) CNB that provides
   `node` and `npm` on PATH.

-- an [npm](github.com/paketo-buildpacks/npm) cnb that does all of these functions - install dependencies in the local `node_modules` folder, and sets a start command using `npm start`.
+- an [npm](github.com/paketo-buildpacks/npm) CNB that does all of these functions - install dependencies in the local `node_modules` folder, and sets a start command using `npm start`.

-- a [yarn-install](github.com/paketo-buildpacks/yarn-install) cnb that does all of these functions - provide the yarn executable on PATH, install dependencies in the local `node_modules` folder, and sets a start command using `npm start`.
-The cnb is poorly named due to historical reasons
+- a [yarn-install](github.com/paketo-buildpacks/yarn-install) CNB that does all of these functions - provide the yarn executable on PATH, install dependencies in the local `node_modules` folder, and sets a start command using `npm start`.
+The CNB is poorly named due to historical reasons

 This above architecture does not go well with the implementation CNB philosophy of "ask for your requirements at each stage, do one thing, and do it well".